The modern esports bar concept premiered around the launch of StarCraft 2, people desired to find a way to watch events together.

-In the last few years, handful of dedicated esports bars have opened in Sweden.
-GGBAR is the first dedicated esports bar to open in Sweden and Gothenburg.
+In the last few years, a handful of esports themed bars have opened in Sweden.
+GGBAR is the first dedicated esports restaurant and venue to open in Sweden and Gothenburg.

 Soon another company opened its doors, also in Gothenburg and it was called Kappa Bar.
-Click here to read more about the Kappa Bar franchise and its many local esports bars around Sweden.
+Click here to read more about the Kappa Bar franchise and its many local esports restaurants around Sweden.

 The whole venue is available for rent for larger parties